Segmented Operations using Matrix Multiplications: Segmented operations in MMV-RAM

-First, we present an algorithm for the segmented sum~\Cref{problem:segmented_reduction}, called\footnote{SCD stands for Scan, Compress, and Differentiation.} SCD, specialized for matrix multiplication accelerators (\Cref{alg:scd}).
-The speculative approach in \Cref{sec:seg_scan} allowed us to rethink the segmented sum computation as a composition of three parallel primitives: scan, compress, and vector differentiation.
-In the first step of SCD, the unsegmented scan of the input $\vecx$ is computed speculatively!
+We next analyze our main algorithms for segmented operations.
+First, we present a segmented sum algorithm, called SCD (\underline{S}can, \underline{C}ompress, and \underline{D}ifferentiation), specialized for matrix multiplication accelerators (\Cref{alg:scd}).
+In the first step of SCD, the unsegmented scan of the input $\vecx$ is computed speculatively.
 In the second step, $\vecf$ is slightly modified to $\vecf^{-}$ so that the end positions of all segments are marked by the ones in $\vecf^{-}$.
 Indeed, $\vecf^{-}$ is obtained by $\vecf$ by shifting the vector to the left and appending 1 at the end.
-Then, the scanned values of $\vecx$ corresponding to the end position of all segments are collected through a parallel compaction/compress operation using $\vecf^{-}$.
-It is easy to verify that the segmented sum can be obtained by applying vector differentiation $\vecz_{\rm diff}(i) = \vecz(i) - \vecz(i-1)$ (assume $\vecz(-1)=0$) on the output vector of compress.
+Then, the scanned values of $\vecx$ corresponding to the end position of all segments are collected through a parallel compaction / compress operation using $\vecf^{-}$.
+One can verify that the segmented sum can be obtained by applying vector differentiation $\vecz_{\rm diff}(i) = \vecz(i) - \vecz(i-1)$ (assume $\vecz(-1)=0$) on the output vector of compress.
 Now, we argue that all three steps of SCD could benefit from a \ac{MMU}, i.e., SCD is amenable to an efficient implementation in the MMV-RAM model.
-The scan can be implemented using matrix multiplications as shown in~\cite{scan:tcuICS19,scan:zouzias_europar23}.
+SCAN can be implemented using matrix multiplications as shown in~\cite{scan:tcuICS19,scan:zouzias_europar23}.
 Similarly, parallel compress is typically implemented by first scanning the input flag vector to calculate the output indices.
-Finally, the DIFF step of SCD could also employ the \ac{MMU} as described in~\Cref{appendix:diff_matmul} but with very low utilization of the MMU.
-To the best of our knowledge, the derivation of segmented sum as a composition of scan, compress, and vector differentiation, has not been explicitly discussed in the literature, but similar ideas exist.
-One relevant example is the ``fast segmented sum'', Algorithm~6 of \cite{spmv:csr5_ics15}, which we call FSS from now on.
-Similarly to SCD, FSS performs an unsegmented scan on $\vecx$.
-FSS requires an additional copy of the input data vector to a temporary vector.
-Next, using the additional temporary vector, FSS computes the segmented sums using a gather in a parallel for-loop.
-In contrast, and crucially, SCD does not require an additional temporary vector and could take advantage of the \ac{MMU} for the index calculations of the parallel compaction/compress operation.
-We highlight that ~\Cref{alg:scd} can be implemented in the same number of steps as ~\Cref{alg:segmscan} with some appropriate modifications, albeit, by executing additional work (up to a factor of $n$).
-This is due to the COMPRESS operation, which internally needs to gather elements from arbitrary positions, and, therefore, such a ``GATHER'' circuit needs to have all-to-all connections to do this in constant depth uniformly.
+Finally, the DIFF step of SCD could also employ the \ac{MMU} as as follows (albeit with low utilization of the MMU).
+Let $\matA$ be a row-wise matrix view with $s$ columns of an arbitrary vector $\vecx$ (padded accordingly).
+Let